umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/index.md

 ![Test UDA file](images/test-UDA.png)

-We can see that the file has been created and it is being tracked by Git and we are all set and we can go ahead and delete the test file.
+We can see that the file has been created and it is being tracked by Git and we can go ahead and delete the test file.

-Now Umbraco Deploy has been installed on our local machine and project, we can now go ahead and commit the files to our repository.
+Now Umbraco Deploy has been installed on the project, we can now go ahead and commit the files to the repository.

-However, make sure to not push the files up yet as we will first need to set up a CI/CD build server and connect it to our a repository.
+Make sure to not push the files up yet as a CI/CD build server will first need to be set up and connected to our a repository.

-Then when we push the commit up the build server will run and build our solution into where you are hosting your website.
+Then when pushing the commit up the build server will run and build our solution into where you are hosting your website.

 ### Setting up CI/CD build server with Github actions

 :::note
-In this example we will show how you can set up a CI/CD build server using Github actions.
+In this example we will show how you can set up a CI/CD build server using Github actions in Azure Web Apps.

 We will not cover how you can set up the site itself as this is beyond this documentation.
 :::

-To set up the build server in Azure Web Apps, we need to go to the Azure portal go to the website that we have been set up.
+To set up the build server in Azure Web Apps, we need to go to the Azure portal go to the website that have been set up.

 From there we need to go and set up the build server.

 In the Azure portal we go to the overwiev of the website that have been set up.

-From here we need to go to the Deployment section and under there find the Deployment section
+From here we go to the Deployment section and the Deployment section:

 ![Azure deployments](images/Deployment-center.png)

-In the deployment center we can set up the CI/CD build server, and in this example we are going to set up our build server by using Github actions, however you are able to set up the build server however you want as long as it supports executing powershell scripts.
+In the deployment center we can set up the CI/CD build server, in this example we are going to set up our build server by using Github actions, however you are able to set up the build server however you want as long as it supports executing powershell scripts.

 In the deployment center, go to the settings section, choose which source and build provider we will use.

-We choose Github and then we can see we get some different options for the set up:
+In this case we choose Github and we get some different options for how to set it up:

 ![Build server clen](images/Build-server-clean.png)

-And then we need to choose the Organization which we created our Github repository under, once we choose that we can see the repositories that we have under that Organization.
+We need to choose the Organization which we created our Github repository under, once we choose that we can see the repositories that we have under that Organization.

-Then we can go ahead and choose the repository and which branch that we want the build server to build into.
+We can go ahead and choose the repository and which branch that we want the build server to build into.

-Below we can as well see which runtime stack and version we are running, and in this example we are running .NET and ASP.NET Version 4.8.
+Below we can as well see which runtime stack and version we are running, in this example we are running .NET and ASP.NET Version 4.8.

-Once the information have been added we can go ahead and preview the file and see that we will get a YAML file that will be used for the build server
+Once the information have been added we can go ahead and preview the file and see that we will get a YAML file that will be used for the build server:

 ![Workflow configuration](images/workflow-preview.png)

-We can go ahead and save the workflow once we are done setting it up.
+Once we are done setting it up, we can go ahead and save the workflow.

 Once it have been saved the website and the Github repository have now been connected.